cmextension/hugo-cmgiftcard-docs/content/invoice-template/_index.md

 administrator/components/com\_cmgiftcard/layouts/invoice\_items\_custom.php

 Copy the content of invoice\_items.php and paste into invoice\_items\_custom.php and start customize invoice\_items\_custom.php.
-Your own customizations will not be lost when you upgrade CM Gift Card because the file invoice\_items\_custom.php doesn’t exist in CM Gift Card.
+Your own customizations will not be lost when you upgrade CM Gift Card because the file invoice\_items\_custom.php doesn't exist in CM Gift Card.

 Here is a sample invoice template.
-Copy the HTML code below, switch the editor of invoice template file to HTML mode (if you use TinyMCE editor, click “Toggle editor” button), paste the code into the editor, switch back to What-You-See-Is-What-You-Get (WYSIWYG) mode to see the result (click “Toggle editor” button again for TinyMCE):
+Copy the HTML code below, switch the editor of invoice template file to HTML mode (if you use TinyMCE editor, click "Toggle editor" button), paste the code into the editor, switch back to What-You-See-Is-What-You-Get (WYSIWYG) mode to see the result (click "Toggle editor" button again for TinyMCE):

 {{< highlight Shell "linenos=table" >}}